googlearchive/abelana-gcp/README.md

 1. What dependencies does it have (where are they expressed) and how do I install them?
 1. Can I see the project working before I change anything?

+1. How we setup Redis
+  * Use one click install to get us 3 redis instances (master - 2 slaves)
+  * For each instance, set it to restart automatically
+  * get the Internal & External IP address for the Master
+  * Add a backup cron job to backup the db every 15 minutes.
+  * (Optional) Add firewall entries to all me to access from my development system
+  * Add IP's to app config files

 ## Testing